sencer/wordnet.vim/README.md

 # USAGE #

-Highlight or put your cursor over a word, and:
+highlight or put your cursor over a word, and:

 * `<Leader>wnd` - Define the word
 * `<Leader>wnb` - Launch the wordnet browser for the word.